Junyoung0426/Telecom_Churn_Predict/README.md

 ### Logistic Regression
 A simple yet effective model for binary classification tasks.
 It estimates the probability of a customer churning based on the input features.

+### Decision Tree
+A non-parametric supervised learning method used for classification.
+It splits the data into subsets based on the most significant differentiators in the input features.

+### K-Nearest Neighbors (KNN)
+A non-parametric method used for classification.
+It classifies a data point based on how its neighbors are classified.

+### Support Vector Machine (SVM)
+A supervised learning model used for classification by finding the hyperplane that best separates the classes in the feature space.

+### Naive Bayes
+A probabilistic classifier based on applying Bayes' theorem with strong independence assumptions between the features.

-### Random Forest
+### XGBoost
-An ensemble learning method that combines multiple decision trees to improve predictive performance and control overfitting.
+An optimized gradient boosting framework designed for speed and performance.
+It builds models sequentially to correct errors of previous models.

 ### Gradient Boosting
-Another ensemble technique that builds models sequentially, with each new model correcting errors made by previous ones.
+An ensemble technique that builds models sequentially, with each new model correcting errors made by previous ones.

+### LightGBM
+A gradient boosting framework that uses tree-based learning algorithms.
+It is designed for distributed and efficient training of large datasets.

+### CatBoost
+A gradient boosting algorithm that handles categorical features naturally without the need for extensive preprocessing.

-## Model Evaluation
+## Model Evaluation & Hyper Parameter
 Model performance is evaluated using metrics such as accuracy, precision, recall, F1-score, and ROC-AUC.
 We compare the results of different models to select the best-performing one.

 ## Conclusion